rombue/homepage/index.md

 <a href="https://www.unige.ch/lettres/philo/recherche/inbegriff/realisms">Realisms</a>,
 which revolved around the problem of universals and the notion of metaphysical realism.
-At an early stage of my doctorate I had the opportunity to contribute to the monumental series _Grundriss der Geschichte der Philosophie_ by compiling a complete bibliography of the works available to 12th century philosophers in an
+At an early stage of my doctorate I had the opportunity to contribute to the monumental series
+<i>Grundriss der Geschichte der Philosophie</i> by compiling a complete bibliography of the works
+available to 12th century philosophers in an
 <a href="https://www.schwabeonline.ch/schwabe-xaveropp/elibrary/start.xav?qn=%24%24%24OpenURL%24%24%24&id=doi%3A10.24894%2FGrundriss_MA3_SV1_PT1_CH1_PA2">ideal library</a>.